trufflesuite/truffle-hdwallet-provider/README.md

 # truffle-hdwallet-provider
 HD Wallet-enabled Web3 provider.
-Use it to sign transactions for addresses derived from a 12-word mnemonic.
+Use it to sign transactions for addresses derived from a 1-24 word mnemonic.

 ## Install